-There will be a separate practical paper consisting of simple programs in C and the implementation of Numerical Methods, studied in the paper MHM 243 (Part-A).
+There will be a separate practical paper which will consist simple programs in C and the implementation of Numerical Methods, studied in the paper BHM 243 (Part-A).

-Hydrostatics Code: MHM 244
+Hydrostatics Code: BHM 244

 Note: The question paper will consist of five sections.
 Each of the first four sections(I-IV) will contain two questions and the students shall be asked to attempt one question from each section.
 Section-V will contain six short answer type questions without any internal choice covering the entire syllabus and shall be compulsory.